-2021 £'000 £'000
+2022 £'000 2021 £'000

-Redundancy costs 78 22

-Compensation for loss of office • 111

-Bad debt write off on disposed group company 4 -
+Redundancy costs Bad debt write off on disposed group company - 78 4

-Legal fees 5

-82 138
+group company 82

-A Group restructure was carried out during the prior year which resulted in a number of redundancies and professional fees.
-Some of these activities carried over into the current financial year.
+A Group restructure was carried out during the prior year which resulted in a number of redundancies.

-6. (LOSS)/PROFIT BEFORE TAXATION
+6. PROFIT/(LOSS) BEFORE TAXATION

-The (loss)/profit before taxation is stated after charging/(crediting):
+The profit/(loss) before taxation is stated after charging/(crediting):

-2021 2020

-· £'000 £'000

-Depreciation of tangible assets - owned assets 185 162

-Amortisation of intangible fixed assets 150 147

-Auditors' remuneration 23 30

-Hire of other assets under operating leases 267 123

-Research and development expenditure 21 34

-Fair value (gain)/loss on forward contracts (74) 8

-Loss/(gain) on foreign exchange 90 (46)

-Stock: impairment recognised in cost of sales 10 194

-Loss on disposal of fixed assets - 4

-Government grant income (451) -
+2022 £'000 £'000 Depreciation of tangible assets - owned assets 174 185 Amortisation of intangible fixed assets 155 150 Auditors' remuneration 25 23 Hire of other assets under operating leases 251 267 Research and development expenditure 13 21 Fair value loss/(gain) on forward contracts 23 (74) Loss on foreign exchange 21 90 Stock: impairment recognised in cost of sales 24 10 Government grant income (312) (451)

-In the year ended 31 March 2021, the Company received a grant from Innovate UK as part of a consortium working on the innovation and development of new technologies relevant to the aerospace industry.
+In the year ended 31 March 2022, the Company received a grant from Innovate UK as part of a consortium working on the innovation and development of new technologies relevant to the aerospace industry.
 The grant is unconditional and has been recognised as earned on the Company's progression through our section of the consortium's project.
-In the year ended 31 March 2021 the Company received income from HMRC through the Coronavirus Job Retention Scheme